githubliuming/QYShareSDK/Pods/Target Support Files/Pods-QYShareSDK/Pods-QYShareSDK-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

-## TencentOpenApiSDK
+## TencentOpenAPI-Unofficial

-Copyright (c) 2014 Tencent.
-All rights reserved.
+® 1998 - 2017 Tencent All Rights Reserved.

 ## WechatOpenSDK